jo3rn/ai1021/README.md

 During the **Final Project Presentation** you:

 - release your software
-- demo your project
+   - what is the goal or solved problem

+- demonstrate all features and functionalities
+   - walkthrough of the user experience
+   - design considerations

+- explain technical aspects
+   - system architecture, key components and their interactions
+   - technical challenges you faced
+   - key code snippets
+   - performance metrics and optimization efforts
+   - testing process
+   - CI/CD pipeline

 - summarize your organization
+   - roles & responsibilities
+   - project timeline, milestones
+   - ways of working together (Agile, Scrum, Kanban,...)
+   - project management tools
+   - quality assurance (code review, bug tracking,...)
+   - documentation artefacts

-- reflect on your project approach
+- reflect on your approach: if you would start a new project, what would you
+   - do the same way again?
+   - do differently?
+   - no longer do at all?

+- discuss potential future enhancements

-- have space to talk about anything else of interest: special hardware, a tricky algorithm, strange bugs, an unexpected turn of events,...
+- have space to talk about anything else of interest:
+   - special hardware
+   - tricky algorithm
+   - strange bugs
+   - unexpected turn of events
+   - user feedback
+   - specific efforts (e.g. accessibility, localization)
+   - security considerations
+   - ...

 Each member of the group is responsible for a part of the presentation.